cyberiums/cyberdoc/docs/_interface/Private-Network.md

 geth <other-flags> --netrestrict 172.16.254.0/24
 ```

-With the above setting, Geth will only allow connections from the 172.16.254.0/24 subnet,
+With the above setting, Geth Flavours will only allow connections from the 172.16.254.0/24 subnet,
 and will not attempt to connect to other nodes outside of the set IP range.

 ### Running Member Nodes